 Drywall and Join Compound

 Car and Aircraft Brakes

 Those who are exposed to asbestos have a high risk of developing cancer.
 That risk is significantly raised when cigarette smoking and/or tobacco use is added to the equation.
-The use of tobacco products can weaken pulmonary function, which makes it harder for the lungs to work.
+Tobacco products may weaken pulmonary function, making it harder for the lungs to work.
 Inhaling asbestos fibers for an extended period of time increases the risk of developing the diseases defined below.

 Mesothelioma is a malignant or cancerous asbestos-related disease and deadliest.
 Mesothelioma has a latency period of 10 to 30 years, and it mostly affects the lungs, heart, and abdomen.

 The following are the three main types of Mesothelioma and are named for the part of the body that they affect.